BigosMariusz/WebCrawlerCSharp/README.md

 Asynchronous web crawler with parallel elements written in C#.
 Crawler goes online and collects all internal and external links from websites.
 Links are saved in the MySQL DB.

 ### Key problem
 The key problem was how to optimize time which crawler spend on walking on websites.
-First thing may be to use an async method and than waiting for all the tasks to be done but if in tier i have 1 million sites it is not the best for our RAM.
+First thing may be to use an async method and than waiting for all the tasks to be done but if in tier i have 1 million sites it is not the best for my RAM.
 So my solution was to divide list of links which i need visit into packs of 100 links.
 It help not overload my RAM but performance is still  2 times better compared with synchronous working.

 ### First startup
 Chose 2 option: